 The country offers a variety of attractions for tourists, ranging from historic landmarks to modern skyscrapers.

 If you’re looking for the best tourist area, you’ve come to the right place.
-In this blog post, I will share 8 tourist areas where you can experience the best of Singapore.
+In this blog post, I will share eight tourist areas where you can experience the best of Singapore.

 1. Singapore River

-To enjoy the iconic Singapore River, both Boat Quay and Clarke Quay is the best place for you.
+To enjoy the iconic Singapore River, both Boat Quay and Clarke Quay are the best places for you.
 The area is full of bars and restaurants, making it the perfect place to enjoy a night out.

 Boat Quay is located in the Central Business District (CBD), and Clark Quay is near Fort Canning Hill.
 Both are easily accessible by public transport.